pismute/coroutine-tutorial/tutorial.md

 their **schedule** and their **values**.
 Both are controlled by the keyword ``yield``.
-Ostensibly a generator is a function that when started will produce a scheduled sequence of values which can be lazily evaluated.
+Ostensibly a generator is a function that when started will produce a scheduled sequence of values which can be lazily referenced.

-The ``yield`` is often confusing to newcomers because it does two actions, it suspends execution of the generator and simultaneously returns a value.
+The ``yield`` is often confusing to newcomers because it does two actions, it suspends execution of the generator and simultaneously returns a value ( possibly ``None`` ).
 When the generator is invoked again it resumes execution.
 There is also no restriction on the number of yield statements in a generator, in this sense they are analogous to a the ``return``, but this comparison is somewhat misleading because they are fundamentally different actions.
+A return statement is a statement, while a yield is an expression.

-A generator is special case of the more general type of structures known as asymmetric coroutines.
+A generator is a special case of the more general type of structures known as asymmetric coroutines.
 The distinction between a coroutine and a generator is that a coroutine can accept further arguments after it has been invoked, whereas a generator cannot.
-We'll cover these later.
-For now, here's a simple example:
+We'll cover coroutines later.
+For now, here's a simple example of a generator:

 [[[cog
 def generator():